List of Persona 5 characters: Later members

 Futaba, who as a Phantom Thief goes by the codename "Oracle" ("Navi" in the Japanese version), is the adopted daughter of Sojiro Sakura, the owner of Café Leblanc.
-Despite being a genius computer hacker, she is initially a recluse due to multiple traumatic experiences exacerbating her social anxiety; even after joining the Phantom Thieves, she is fearful of large crowds.
-Two years before the game's events, her mother Wakaba Isshiki was killed by a car and she was framed for her death with a forged suicide note, resulting in her extended family shunning and verbally abusing her.
-After this, she was bounced among family members until Sojiro intervened and took her in.
+Despite being a genius computer hacker, she is initially a hikikomori due to multiple traumatic experiences exacerbating her social anxiety; even after joining the Phantom Thieves, she is fearful of large crowds.
+Two years before the game's events, her mother, Wakaba Isshiki, was killed by a car, and she was framed for her death with a forged suicide note, resulting in her extended family shunning and verbally abusing her.
+After being bounced among family members, Sojiro intervened and took her in after her uncle Youji abused her as a proxy for Wakaba due to his jealousy over Wakaba's success.
 This severe trauma has caused her to suffer auditory hallucinations of her extended family's reactions to the suicide note and visual hallucinations of her mother staring at her disapprovingly.
 As a result, she has internalized her family's hatred of her and locked herself in her bedroom.

-By the time of the game's events, Futaba has developed a Palace in the form of a pyramid which represents sloth.
+By the time of the game's events, Futaba has developed a Palace in the form of a pyramid, which, at first glance, represents sloth.
 However, its true sin is wrath, taking the form of its sole cognitive inhabitant: a Sphinx representing Futaba's warped and incorrect belief that her mother hated her.
 As the Phantom Thieves become more popular, Futaba blackmails them into changing her heart with the alias "Alibaba" after a supposed malevolent hacking group using her old alias "Medjed" targets them.
-Though she abandons the deal after realizing it entails meeting them in person, they approach her when Medjed continues to threaten them and commit to the heist upon learning her plight.
+Though she abandons the deal after realizing it requires meeting them in person, they approach her when Medjed continues to threaten them and, upon learning her plight, commit to the heist.
 Just before receiving the calling card, Futaba finds the Metaverse Navigator on her phone, and her Shadow appears before her and beckons her to enter her Palace.
-Her Shadow represents her repressed positive emotions, and helps the Phantom Thieves traverse her Palace while fighting for control with the Sphinx, which takes over when she hallucinates.
-During the final heist, Futaba hallucinates while entering her Palace's keywords into the Nav, resulting in the sphinx manifesting and attacking the Phantom Thieves.
+Her Shadow represents her repressed positive emotions and helps the Phantom Thieves traverse her Palace while she fights for control against the Sphinx, who takes over when she hallucinates.
+During the final heist, Futaba hallucinates after entering her Palace's keywords into the Nav, causing the Sphinx to manifest and attack the Phantom Thieves.
 After entering her Palace and discovering the truth about her mother's death, Futaba awakens her Persona and helps them defeat the Sphinx.
 After the fight, the Phantom Thieves discover that rather than having a Treasure, she was the Treasure, and that her Palace is collapsing quickly because she awakened a Persona.
-Like the cast of Persona 4, the strain of awakening a Persona debilitates Futaba for potentially several weeks depending on how long before the deadline the player completed her Palace, and she spends much of the interim asleep.
+Like the cast of Persona 4, the strain of awakening a Persona debilitates Futaba for potentially several weeks, depending on how long before the deadline the player completed her Palace, and she spends much of the interim asleep.
 Her unique Change of Heart, a result of her taming her Shadow, prevents her from ending up in the Prison of Regression.